Could sleep apnea be taking years off your life?

 • Decreased libido or sexual dysfunction

 A sleep study is typically the best way to diagnose sleep apnea.
-Sensors at a sleep study center record the amount of oxygen in your blood, air movement while you breathe, brain waves, chest movements, and heart rate.
+Sensors at a sleep study center record the amount of oxygen in the blood, air movement while you breathe, brain waves, chest movements, and heart rate.
+Home sleep studies using monitors are available, as well, and may be appropriate for some people.

-Your HCP reviews the results to determine how many times you either stopped breathing or your breathing was blocked.
+When the study is finished, an HCP reviews the results to determine how many times breathing stopped or was blocked.
 Having 5 to 15 of these breathing events per hour indicates mild sleep apnea, between 15 and 30 signals moderate sleep apnea, and having more than 30 breathing stoppages per hour is severe.

 How sleep apnea is treated

-Another option for mild sleep apnea is a mouthpiece that pulls the jaw forward and keeps your tongue from blocking airflow down your throat.
-A dentist or orthodontist can make one for you.
+Another option for mild sleep apnea is a mouthpiece that pulls the jaw forward and keeps the tongue from blocking airflow down the throat.
+A dentist or orthodontist can provide this device.

-Surgery is often a last resort, if you can’t or don’t want to wear a CPAP machine.
+Surgery is often a last resort, if a person can’t or doesn’t want to wear a CPAP machine.
 It may involve resetting the lower jaw, shaving off parts of the uvula or soft palette, removing tonsils or adenoids, or some combination of these measures.

-One new remedy that has shown promise in research is known as hypoglossal nerve stimulation therapy.
-Rather than surgically adjusting the physical aspects of the airway, the therapy involves implanting a small device under the skin beneath the clavicle with a wire leading to the hypoglossal nerve of the tongue.
-With each breath, the device sends an electrical signal to stiffen the tongue and prevent it from falling backward and blocking the airway.
+One newer remedy that has shown promise in research is hypoglossal nerve stimulation therapy.
+Rather than surgically adjusting the airway, a small device is implanted under the skin beneath the collarbone, with a wire leading to the hypoglossal nerve of the tongue.
+With each breath, it sends an electrical signal to stiffen the tongue and prevent it from falling backward and blocking the airway.

 Article sources open article sources

 American Academy of Otolaryngology–Head and Neck Surgery Foundation.
 Snoring, Sleeping Disorders, and Sleep Apnea.
-Last reviewed August 2018.
+August 2018.

 American Academy of Sleep Medicine.
 Rising prevalence of sleep apnea in U.S. threatens public health.
 September 29, 2014.

-Finkel KJ, Searleman AC, Tymkew H, et al. Prevalence of undiagnosed obstructive sleep apnea among adult surgical patients in an academic medical center.
+Finkel KJ, Searleman AC, et al. Prevalence of undiagnosed obstructive sleep apnea among adult surgical patients in an academic medical center.
 Sleep Med.
 2009;10(7):753-758.

 Young, K. Data from Home Sleep Testing Could Be as Good as Sleep Lab Testing for OSA.
 NEJM Journal Watch.
 January 24, 2017.